andrewnguyen9029/CMPS-4910/README.md

-# CMPS-4910-SP22
+# Project
-Group Three: from readme, not html
+from readme, how to host G3.html?